-The figure above indicates 291 properties experienced storm-related damage from Disaster 4294 within block groups where greater than 75% of the households are low to moderate income.
-Additionally, 280 properties were damaged in areas where 51% to 74.9% of the households are low to moderate income.
-Lastly, 152 properties were damaged in areas where less than 51% of the households have low to moderate income.
+The figure above indicates 291 properties experienced storm-related damage from Disaster 4294 within block groups where greater than 75% of the households are low- and moderate- income.
+Additionally, 280 properties were damaged in areas where 51% to 74.9% of the households are low- and moderate-income.
+Lastly, 152 properties were damaged in areas where less than 51% of the households have low- and moderate- income.
 As seen above, many properties with damage are located within and adjacent to zip code 31705.